Coverage Gaps vs. Lapses: What's the Difference?

 - Switching insurers without proper overlap: If your new policy doesn't start the same day your old one ends, even a one-day gap can be flagged.
 Learn more about avoiding gaps when switching providers.

 - Non-payment of premiums: Missing a payment triggers a grace period (typically 7–30 days), after which your policy is canceled.
+Insurers like GEICO offer roughly 9 days, State Farm about 10 days, and Allstate up to 30 days.
 Read up on how grace periods work by insurer.

 - Selling your car without replacing it immediately: Canceling your policy after a sale — without insuring a new vehicle — creates an uninsured window.